Beijing Cancels Flights, Shuts Schools Over New Virus Outbreak - UrduPoint

 Beijing Cancels Flights, Shuts Schools Over New Virus Outbreak

-Beijing's airports cancelled more than 1,200 flights and schools in the Chinese capital were closed again on Wednesday as authorities rushed to contain a new coronavirus outbreak linked to a wholesale food market
+Beijing's airports cancelled two-thirds of all flights and schools in the Chinese capital were closed again on Wednesday as authorities rushed to contain a new coronavirus outbreak linked to a wholesale food market

-Beijing, (APP - UrduPoint / Pakistan Point News - 17th Jun, 2020 ) :Beijing's airports cancelled more than 1,200 flights and schools in the Chinese capital were closed again on Wednesday as authorities rushed to contain a new coronavirus outbreak linked to a wholesale food market.
+Beijing, (APP - UrduPoint / Pakistan Point News - 17th Jun, 2020 ) :Beijing's airports cancelled two-thirds of all flights and schools in the Chinese capital were closed again on Wednesday as authorities rushed to contain a new coronavirus outbreak linked to a wholesale food market.

 The city reported 31 new cases on Wednesday while officials urged residents not to leave Beijing, with fears growing about a second wave of infections in China, which had largely brought its outbreak under control.